-- English as a Second Language/English for Academic Purposes/ English for Advanced Communication/ English Foundations. - Special English courses offered to students who do not speak, read, or write English well enough to be successful in MRU credit courses.
-The ESL/EAP courses are offered through the Languages Institute.
+English as an Additional Language/ Language Education for Academic Purposes.
+Special English courses are offered to students who do not speak, read, or write English well enough to be successful in MRU credit courses.
+EAL/LEAP courses are offered through the Languages Institute.
 For further information call 403.440.5100.